mbkde/pbc/sidekick/README.md

 * Your image must have bash, as we use it in our run script
 * glibc needs to be installed for oracle-java8 JRE to run.
 That's the JRE the agent is currently running with.
 That limits usage of alpine based images.
+* On kubernetes, all images (including those for sidecontainers) need to provide flock.

 ## Capabilities